 MATLOCK, WENDY, Associate Professor of English.
 PhD 2003, Ohio State University.
 Research interests: medival studies and renaissance literature and humanities, British literature, and women in literature; the cultural significance of Middle English debate poems from the thirteenth through fifteenth centuries.

 MCCREA, HEATHER, Associate Professor of History.
 PhD, Stony Brook University, 2002.
 Research interests: Colonial and Modern Mexico; Peasant and Indigenous Studies; History of Public Health, Medicine and Disease, and Environmental History

-MILLÁN, ISABEL, Visiting Instructor in American Ethnic Studies.
+MILLÁN, ISABEL, Assistant Professor in American Ethnic Studies.
 BA 2004, University of California, Santa Barbara; MA 2007, San Francisco State University; PhD 2013 University of Michigan.
 Research Interests: Chicana/o, Latina/o, and Latin American Studies; critical race, transnational feminist, and queer theories; children's literature, television, film and comics; new media/digital technologies and digital literacies; science fiction and fantasy.

 MUTURI, NANCY, Associate Professor of Journalism and Mass Communications.
 BA 1989, MA 1998, University of Iowa; PhD 2002, University of South Carolina.
 Research interests: Gender and health communication with a focus on HIV/AIDS prevention, communication & social change.

 NEL, PHILIP W., Professor of English.
 BA 1992, University of Rochester; MA 1993, PhD 1997, Vanderbilt University.